← All stories

 🦌 Deer

-Chomok, a little spotted deer of the sal forest, is terribly proud of his branching antlers and ashamed of his thin legs.
-Then, chased by hunting hounds, it's those very legs that save him — while his prized antlers snag in the cane thicket.
-With his kingfisher friend Nilu, Chomok learns that it isn't the show but the use that makes you who you are.
-A beloved Aesop fable retold fresh in Bangla.
+A little spotted deer is terribly proud of his branching antlers and ashamed of his thin legs.
+Then, chased by hunting dogs, it's those very legs that save him — while his fine antlers catch fast in the thicket.
+With his kingfisher friend, the deer learns that it isn't the show but the use that makes you who you are.
+A beloved Aesop fable.
 Only on Phulpakhi.

 Scroll down — let the story begin…